replaceitem/carpet-discarpet/README.md

 Then use the `botToken` rule to save the bot token like this:

-`/discarpet setDefault botToken YourTokenGoesHere123456789`
+`/Discarpet setDefault botToken YourTokenGoesHere123456789`

 But, since everyone with op permission or access to console can read the bot token, which means they have control over your bot, so make sure nobody you don't trust gets their hands on the token.
-The best option is to lock the `discarpet.conf` file like [this](https://github.com/gnembon/fabric-carpet/wiki/Carpet-Configuration#limiting-access-to-carpet-by-locking-the-configuration-file).
+The best option is to lock the `Discarpet.conf` file like [this](https://github.com/gnembon/fabric-carpet/wiki/Carpet-Configuration#limiting-access-to-carpet-by-locking-the-configuration-file).

 Now you will have to restart the server to apply the token.

 Then you can invite the bot to discord servers you own, by using this command:

-`/discarpet inviteLink true`
+`/Discarpet inviteLink true`

 You will get a clickable link in chat, which links to discord's site for adding bots.